The Mystery of twelve Jyotirlinga, Name, Place and their spiritual recognition

 Legend of Kedarnath Temple:

 Lord Shiva eluded Pandavas and took refuge at the Kedarnath in the form of a Bull.
 Shiva dived into the ground, leaving his hump at the surface.
-His arms appeared at Tungnath, the face at Rudranath, the belly at Madmaheshwar and his locks at Kalpeshwar.ย
+His arms appeared at Tungnath, the face at Rudranath, the belly at Madmaheshwar and his locks at Kalpeshwar.

 Panch Kedar pilgrimage circuit:

 Kedarnath and the four pilgrim sites viz.
-Tungnath, Rudranath, Madmaheshwar and Kalpeshwar together make the Panch Kedar pilgrimage circuit.ย
+Tungnath, Rudranath, Madmaheshwar and Kalpeshwar together make the Panch Kedar pilgrimage circuit.

-6.ย Kashi Vishwanath Temple Varanasi, Uttar Pradesh
+6. Kashi Vishwanath Temple Varanasi, Uttar Pradesh

-Presently, the Kashi Vishwanath temple is being managed by the board of trustees set up by the Government of Uttar Pradesh.
-The Kashi Vishwanath Temple Varanasi Trust provides free food/prasad to the devotees of Banaras Kashi Vishwanath Temple every day in the temple courtyard.ย
+Inside Kashi Vishwanath temple there are five mandapas.
+The Kashi Vishwanath Temple Varanasi Trust provides free food/prasad to the devotees of Banaras Kashi Vishwanath Temple every day in the temple courtyard.

-7. Trimbakeshwar or Trayambkeshwar Templeย in Maharashtra
+7. Trimbakeshwar or Trayambkeshwar Temple in Maharashtra

 Trimbakeshwar or Trayambkeshwar temple is in Nashik district of Maharashtra.
 The Trimbakeshwar temple is one of the 12 Jyotirlingas temples in India.
-Trimbakeshwar temple is dedicated to Lord Shiva.
-The origin of the sacred Godavri river is near Trimbakeshwar.ย

 The Trimbakeshwar temple is located at the picturesque place between three hills viz.
 Brahmagiri, Nilagiri and Kalagiri.